Alex Trebek Pays Tribute To Kobe Bryant, ‘He Was A Pillar Of The Community’

 My girls and I want to thank the millions of people who’ve shown support and love during this horrific time.
 Thank you for all the prayers.
 We definitely need them.
 We are completely devastated by the sudden loss of my adoring husband, Kobe — the amazing father of our children; and my beautiful, sweet Gianna — a loving, thoughtful, and wonderful daughter, and amazing sister to Natalia, Bianka, and Capri.
 We are also devastated for the families who lost their loved ones on Sunday, and we share in their grief intimately.
 There aren’t enough words to describe our pain right now.
 I take comfort in knowing that Kobe and Gigi both knew that they were so deeply loved.
 We were so incredibly blessed to have them in our lives.
 I wish they were here with us forever.
 They were our beautiful blessings taken from us too soon.
 I’m not sure what our lives hold beyond today, and it’s impossible to imagine life without them.
 But we wake up each day, trying to keep pushing because Kobe, and our baby girl, Gigi, are shining on us to light the way.
 Our love for them is endless — and that’s to say, immeasurable.
 I just wish I could hug them, kiss them and bless them.
 Have them here with us, forever.
 Thank you for sharing your joy, your grief and your support with us.
 We ask that you grant us the respect and privacy we will need to navigate this new reality.
 To honor our Team Mamba family, the Mamba Sports Foundation has set up the MambaOnThree Fund to help support the other families affected by this tragedy.
 To donate, please go to MambaOnThree.org.
 To further Kobe and Gianna’s legacy in youth sports, please visit MambaSportsFoundation.org.
 Thank you so much for lifting us up in your prayers, and for loving Kobe, Gigi, Natalia, Bianka, Capri and me. #Mamba #Mambacita #GirlsDad #DaddysGirls #Family ❤️

-As The Inquisitr previously reported, Bryant’s wife Vanessa Bryant had not been onboard the helicopter that fateful day.
+As The Inquisitr previously reported, Bryant’s wife Vanessa Bryant had not been on board the helicopter that fateful day.
 She and the other three daughters she shared with Bryant are left mourning his loss.
 On Wednesday, Vanessa took to Instagram to thank the many people who have reached out to support her and her family since her beloved husband and daughter’s death.
 She asked for privacy as she and her family come to grips with this tragic loss.
 The investigation into what caused the helicopter to go down is still ongoing.

 In addition to Gianna, the couple’s children include 17-year-old Natalia, 3-year-old Bianka, and 7-month-old Capri.